Thursday, July 7, 2011

 Black garlic is a type of fermented garlic used as a food ingredient in Asian cuisine.
 It is made by fermenting whole bulbs of garlic at high temperature, a process that results in black cloves.
 The taste is sweet and syrupy with hints of balsamic vinegar or even tamarind.

-Since I love garlic, we're going to be growing a lot of garlic here.
-Although the garlic here is hardly ready for harvesting, I still wanted to experiment to see if I could make it.
-So, we made a quick trip to the closest Big-Box store where I found a cooker that heated at low enough temps to encourage fermenting without actually cooking the garlic.
+Since I love garlic, I'm going to be growing a lot of garlic here.
+Although the garlic is hardly ready for harvesting, I still wanted to experiment to see if I could make it.
+So, made a quick trip to the closest Big-Box store where I found a cooker that heated at low enough temps to encourage fermenting without actually cooking the garlic.
 I also got about 3 pounds of garlic.

 With 39 days left, it's a little warm at 150°